-All MartinLogan transducers begin with two pieces of high-grade, cold rolled steel.
+All MartinLogan transducers begin with two pieces of highgrade, cold rolled steel.
 These steel pieces are then custom perforated and insulated with a unique composite coating.
-This proprietary coating insulates the stator to three times its actual needed working voltage and gives the Aeon a wide margin of safe operation.
-In addition to the electrical insulation properties, this coating also provides the Aeon with a durable, attractive finish that dampens the steel to prevent ringing.
-These pieces are then sandwiched with our exclusive vapor deposited diaphragm and spacers into a curved geometry and bonded together with aerospace adhesives whose strength exceeds that of welding.

-The result of these advanced technologies is a transducer that is attractive, durable, highly rigid, well dampened and neutral.
+This proprietary coating insulates the stator to three times its actual needed working voltage and gives the Aeon i a wide margin of safe operation.
+In addition to the electrical insulation properties, this coating also provides the Aeon i with a durable, attractive finish that dampens the steel to prevent ringing.
+These pieces then sandwich a proprietary diaphragm and spacers into a curved geometry, and bond together with aerospace adhesives whose strength exceeds that of welding.The result of these advanced technologies is a transducer that is attractive, durable, highly rigid, well dampened, and neutral.